Studeničani Municipality: Geography

 The municipality borders the City of Skopje to the north, Sopište Municipality to the northwest and west, Čaška Municipality to the south, Zelenikovo Municipality to the east and Petrovec Municipality to the northeast.

 Demographics

-According to the 2021 Macedonians census, this municipality has 21,970 inhabitants.
+According to the 2021 North Macedonia census, this municipality has 21,970 inhabitants.
 Ethnic groups in the municipality:

 Inhabited places

 There are 15 inhabited places in this municipality.